 Dr. Jerald Hurdle is a specialist in colorectal surgery and endoscopy.
-He is honored that surrounding medical professionals choose him to perform procedures on them and there family members.
-This is something all great physicians aspire to achieve, to be a clinicians physician.
-Patients come from Augusta, Portland, Canada, New Hampshire and Mass for his services.
-He provides unsurpassed care for disease of the Colon & Rectum, both medically and surgically.
-He routinely treats many ano-rectal conditions including hemorrhoids, infections, and common abdominal complaints.
-Routinely our patients suffer from symptoms of rectal pain, bleeding, itch, abdominal pain, diarrhea, and constipation.
-If required, we offer the most conservative approach for your condition with many effective, nonsurgical options for treatment.
+He is honored that surrounding medical professionals choose him to perform procedures on them and their family members.
+This is something all great physicians aspire to achieve, to be a clinician’s physician.

 Our colorectal treatments cover a vast array of treatments.
 We cover genital warts, pelvic floor rehabilitation, rectal bleeding, fecal incontinence, constipation, irritable bowel disorder, and inflammatory bowel disease.